 The following article about the Mosel Bike Path was written by BikeTours.com president Jim Johnson and published in 1998, shortly after his first bicycle tour in the region.
-See all our tours along the Mosel >
+See all tours along the Mosel here.

 The question often comes up: “Rhine or Mosel?”
-Whether the question regards wine or travel, the answer is the same: “It’s a matter of taste.”
+Whether the inquiry is about wine or travel, the answer is the same: “It’s a matter of taste.”

 A quiet path with no pretense